 Every person is different and will respond differently but a good attorney will hopefully make you feel confident in following their advice.

 Yes, a good attorney will happily share some previous case results with you to help build trust with you.
-A good attorney will refer back to previous legal cases where they have handled a similar abuse case, perhaps withholding names and other details but discussing the outcomes and even their process will also help you establish a good working relationship.
+A good attorney will refer back to previous legal cases where they have handled a similar nursing home neglect case, perhaps withholding names and other details but discussing the outcomes and even their process will also help you establish a good working relationship.

-Remember that as with all nursing home abuse cases, they are typically of a sensitive nature so don’t expect to know all details.
+Remember that as with all nursing home neglect or abuse cases, they are typically of a sensitive nature so don’t expect to know all details.

 Emotions will no doubt already be running high for you and the added complications of unexpected fees can only make things feel worse.
 Be clear with how your attorney works out their costs before you agree to any further work to avoid any unplanned bills.